Skip to content

 network_messages_session_failed

-Remember: callbacks are asynchronous.
-See notes on sendMessageToUser, and NETWORKING_SEND_AUTO_RESTART_BROKEN_SESSION in particular.
+Remember, callbacks are asynchronous.
+See notes on sendMessageToUser and NETWORKING_SEND_AUTORESTART_BROKEN_SESSION constant in particular.

 Also, if a session times out due to inactivity, no callbacks will be posted.
 The only way to detect that this is happening is that querying the session state may return none, connecting, and findingroute again.